emilioxavier/MSUthemes/README.md

 ## Installation

-You can install {MSUthemes} from CRAN:
+You can install MSUthemes from CRAN:

 ``` r
 install.packages("MSUthemes")